ivan-lopez-rodriguez/ivan-lopez-rodriguez/README.md

 Engineering Manager at Seagate.
 Working from Longmont, Colorado!

-- 👋 Hi, I’m @ivan-lopez-rodriguez
+- 👋 Hi, I’m @ivan-lopez-rodriguez and I welcome you to my GitHub account.
-- 👀 I’m interested in ...
+- 👀 I’m interested in clean, simple and elegant code.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently pursuing my PMP certification.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to make my workplace more inclusive.
-- 📫 How to reach me ...

 <!---
 ivan-lopez-rodriguez/ivan-lopez-rodriguez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.